The Other (1972 film): Reception

 The film experienced a quiet theatrical run, but it had regular television airings in the late 1970s.
 Among the film's admirers was Roger Ebert, who wrote in his review, the movie "has been criticized in some quarters because Mulligan made it too beautiful, they say, and too nostalgic.
 Not at all.
 His colors are rich and deep and dark, chocolatey browns and bloody reds; they aren't beautiful but perverse and menacing.
 And the farm isn't seen with a warm nostalgia, but with a remembrance that it is haunted."
 After Chris Udvarnoky's death on October 25, 2010, Ebert paid tribute to Udvarnoky on his Twitter page.

 Tom Tryon, however, was disappointed with the film, despite having written the screenplay.
 When asked about the film in a 1977 interview, Tryon recalled "Oh, no. That broke my heart.
 Jesus.
 That was very sad...That picture was ruined in the cutting and the casting.
 The boys were good; Uta was good; the other parts, I think, were carelessly cast in some instances--not all, but in some instances.
 And, God knows, it was badly cut and faultily directed.
 Perhaps the whole thing was the rotten screenplay, I don't know.
 But I think it was a good screenplay."

 In the same interview, Tryon also hinted that he initially had been considered to direct the film before Mulligan was hired for the job: "It was all step-by-step up to the point of whether I was going to become a director or not.
 The picture got done mainly because the director who did it wanted to do that property, and he was a known director; he was a known commodity."

+The Other holds an 82% rating on Rotten Tomatoes based on eleven reviews.

+Legacy

+After The Other, Chris and Martin Udvarnoky did some stage work with Uta Hagen, and they both tried out for the lead role in 1973's Tom Sawyer, but neither got the part.
+Ultimately, they both decided not to pursue careers acting in movies, partially because they were disturbed by the attention which they received from fans when The Other premiered, and because they preferred to resume normal childhoods.

+Chris Udvarnoky became an emergency medical technician.
+He died of kidney disease in Elizabeth, New Jersey on October 25, 2010, at the age of 49.

+In an interview for the video essay The Making of The Other, Martin Udvarnoky has reflected that The Other "is the kind of movie that either you love, or you don't".